misc-courses/web-cs105-f24/content/resources/getting-started.md

 multi-platform, environment we will standardize on [Firefox](https://www.mozilla.org/en-US/firefox/).
 You are welcome to use any browser you are comfortable with, but this is the one that I will use to check your work.

 I also encourage you to install the [Rect Development Tools extension](https://addons.mozilla.org/en-US/firefox/addon/react-devtools/) in Firefox, which will allow you to inspect your React component hierarchies (including state and props).

+### Editor

+You will need a good programmers editor.
+There are a number of them out there, but I am going to suggest [VSCode](https://code.visualstudio.com/), which has a good combination of features, a lot of useful plugins, and runs on practically everything.
+We will also be using its [Live Share capabilities](https://docs.microsoft.com/en-us/visualstudio/liveshare/use/vscode), so even if you decide you like some other editor better for doing assignments, please make sure you have VSCode installed.

 ### Git and GitHub